Planning a New Website Project

 Websites are complex and it's not always easy discovering what the clients expectations are and quickly and effectively learning about the clients business.

-For the client, the sooner they can get an idea of exactly what they are paying for is very reassuring and the planning stage allows for quick, informative updates before the designer and developer get stuck in tackling the more time-consuming tasks of designing and building the project.
+For the client, when we undertake a new web design project, the sooner they can get an idea of exactly what they are paying for is very reassuring and the planning stage allows for quick, informative updates before the designer and developer get stuck in tackling the more time-consuming tasks of designing and building the project.

 I always produce a sitemap first of all which shows the client what pages are going to be in the website and how they relate to each other.